 If you have been seriously injured while in your car, on a bike, or walking through an intersection by an at-fault hit and run driver, you might want to hire a San Diego hit and run accident lawyer at Ben Crump Law, PLLC.
 Speak with the team to explore your options for seeking a financial settlement for losses from the accident.
 Learn how a lawsuit might be able to help you recover compensation related to medical costs, trauma, loss of limbs, lost income, and more.

-For a free legal consultation with a hit and run accident lawyer serving San Diego, call (800) 598-7557
+For a free legal consultation with a hit and run accidents lawyer serving San Diego, call (800) 598-7557

 California Hit and Run Law